What Does it Take to Achieve a Master’s Degree in Nursing for Public Healthcare?

 Each program has different prerequisites.
 Generally, prospective MSN students require a bachelor’s in Nursing with a minimum 3.0 cumulative GPA, an active RN license, and to write a personal essay outlining their goals for nursing.
 Goodwin University does not require applicants to submit GRE scores; however it is highly recommended that you have two years of nursing experience.

-What curriculum should I expect to learn?
+What curriculum can I expect to acquire?

-- Regional or state health departments
+- Regional or State Health Departments

 - Outpatient care centers